MonsterSkulls/MonsterSkulls/README.md

 - would *Strongly* prefer [radqueer](https://lgbtqia.wiki/wiki/Radqueer) users **not interact,** *specifically ones who support harmful identities* DNi please.
 - nsfw skins get hidden for 24 hours, or permanently if we see it repeatedly
 - i hide people often so if im sitting near someone dont assume i know or am talking to them.
-- i also dont know anything about ponytown "territories"/areas so if you see me in like some area "claimed" by a fandom/community dont assume i know whos "claimed" that area
+- i also dont know anything about ponytown "territories"/areas so if you see me in like some area "claimed" by a fandom/community dont assume i know whos "claimed" that area. i just like observing people so i wander around areas with a lot of players

 <!---
 MonsterSkulls/MonsterSkulls is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.